aspose-psd/Aspose.PSD-Products/psd/net/conversion/psd-to-psb/_index.md

 1. Load PSD file with Image.Load method
 1. Cast the Image object to PsdImage
-1. Call the Image.Save method with output file path & an instance of psbCAMELOptions
+1. Call the Image.Save method with output file path & an instance of PsdOptions

 {{% /blocks/products/pf/agp/feature-section-col %}}